mousumibaruah-24/Resources/Writing-tips.md

 Before: Uncertain about q19_assuredirrigatedland, as it represents total irrigated land (referencing the already written STATA/R code) and not assured irrigated land only.
 Also, in doubt about calculating total irrigated land following to earlier with q19_20_irrigated.

 After: Can we be certain that q19_assuredirrigatedland refers to total irrigated land?
 I am confused because the name of the variable in the data is "totalirrigated".
 For context, there are three variables in the dataset: totalunirrigated, totalirrigated and otherirrigated.
-We also have three related questions in the survey: q18 total unirrigaged land q19 with assured irrigation for two crops q20 other irrigated land
+We also have three related questions in the survey: q18 total unirrigaged land; q19 with assured irrigation for two crops; q20 other irrigated land.
 Note: q19 and q20 are grouped under "total irrigated land".
 My question, therefore, is does totalirrigated refer to q19 + q20 or just q19 (or perhaps something else)?
 I am assuming totalunirrigated corresponds to q18 and otherirrigated corresponds to q20.

 * Another example

 Before: Require clarification on defining labels for q16_ownvehicle, which has 5 sublevels ranging from 1-5, while the SECC questionnaire only has 2 sublevels (Yes or No).

 After: I noticed that q16 has 5 values in the data, but in the questionnaire this is just a Yes/No question.
-Tabulating q16, I find that the values and their corresponding percentages are: val1 xx% val2 xx%
-...
-val5 xx%

-We can see that the values that most closely align with the options in the survey questionnaire are value X and value X. These account for XX% of the data, leaving YY% of the data assigned to values not in the questionnaire.
+Tabulating q16, I find that the values and their corresponding percentages are: val1 xx%, val2 xx% ... val5 xx% We can see that the values that most closely align with the options in the survey questionnaire are value X and value X. These account for XX% of the data, leaving YY% of the data assigned to values not in the questionnaire.
 How should I treat these YY% of the data?